 2. Low-Glycemic Index Diet:

-A study reported that a high carb diet can affect FSH (follicle stimulating hormone, 11).
+A study reported that a high-carb diet can affect FSH (follicle stimulating hormone, 36).
 A diet that has low GI, does not cause insulin spikes.
-This keeps your blood sugar levels stable and prevent weight gain.
-Some low GI foods are:
+This keeps your blood sugar levels stable and prevents weight gain.
+Some of the low-GI foods are:

 Non-Starchy Vegetables